Coeliac disease and gluten sensitivity

 do you get it?

 No one is sure why some people are gluten intolerant, but it can be hereditary (say her-ed-it-airy).
-That means that if parents or grandparents have it, there's about a 1 in 15 chance of their kids getting it.
+That means that if parents or grandparents have it, there's about a 1 in 15 chance of their kids or grandkids getting it.

 When you swallow food it moves along the digestive system while the body removes all the nutrients it needs and gets rid of what it doesn't need.
 Our topic Your waste disposal system will tell you more about the last bit.